-Through this agreement the College is performing all the important protocols of growing and felling the tree and is giving the students the log to fashion their canoe to sail on their pathway.
+Through this agreement, the College is performing all the important protocols of growing and felling the tree and is giving the students the log to fashion their canoe to sail on their pathway.
+Interested students should meet with KapCC's assigned Mānoa Transfer Coordination Center Transfer Specialist, or a Maida Kamber Center counselor for more information and to join.

-University of Hawai'i at Mānoa Transfer Policy
+University of Hawai'i at Manoa Transfer Policy